codeandstuf/CattleDepthCollection/README.md

 ```

 ## How to threshold png files
-To get an accurate threshold it is imporant to crop the image horizontally to the smallest area needed.
+To get an accurate threshold it is important to crop the image horizontally to the smallest area needed.
-This prevents the surrounding objects from interfereing.
-When running this program the first picutre in from inputFolder will be shown.
+This prevents the surrounding objects from interfering.
+When running this program the first picture in from inputFolder will be shown.
- - You should click the upper bound, lower bound, left bount, right bound in that order.
+ - You should click the upper bound, lower bound, left bound, right bound in that order.
  - After clicking the mouse 4 times hit enter on your keyboard
  - The cropped photo will appear.
 If you are happy with the result hit enter again to run thresholding.
  - If you would like to select new crop values type r